costapt/vess2ret/README.md

    ```bash
    python test.py [--help]
    ```
-   If you are running the test using pre-trained weights downloaded from our [repository](link_to_weights.sth) make sure they are saved in the log folder.
+   If you are running the test using pre-trained weights downloaded from [here](https://drive.google.com/drive/folders/0B_82R0TWezB9VExYbmt2ZUJSUmc?usp=sharing) make sure both the weights and params.json are saved in the log folder.

 ## Citation